SuyashLakhotia/UniversityNotes/CZ 3005 - Artificial Intelligence/Artificial Intelligence Part II.md

 > &alpha; &#8872; &exist;x SUBST({x / g}, &alpha;) &nbsp;&nbsp;&nbsp; where `g` is a ground term

 #### Skolemization
 Existential quantifiers (&exist;) can be eliminated by replacing the corresponding variable with a Skolem function.
 The arguments of a Skolem function include all the universally quantified variables that are bound by universal quantifiers whose scopes include the scope of the existential quantifier being eliminated.
-If a Skolem function has no arguments, it's just a Skolem constant.
+If a Skolem function has no arguments, it's known as a Skolem constant.

 - &forall;x &exist;y P(x, y) becomes &forall;x P(x, S(x))
 - &exist;y &forall;x P(x, y) becomes &forall;x P(x, S)